Nathan-13/Final-Project-Tableau/README.md

 ## Results
 Successfully classified data types and identified some missing essential data types.
 Created six diverse visualizations to explore player attributes and gain insights.
 Developed an interactive Tableau dashboard that answers questions and presents insights.

+### Navigating the Dashboard
+To navigate the Dashboard, at the top is the dataset overview, which includes Total Players, Total Nationality, Average Age, Average Overall ratings, Average Market Value and Wages, and the number of Clubs.

-On the Dashboard, the different clubs can be searched using the "Search Club" filter, and then the List of Players, Category and Player Rating tables show the result and the average club rating for different attributes, respectively.
+The different clubs can be searched via the "Search Club" filter, and then the List of Players, Category and Player Rating tables show the result and the average club rating for different attributes, respectively.
+Select individual player names to see their ratings for the different attributes of a soccer player.
+Use the "Reset Filters" on the search panel to reset the Dashboard or return to the "all" search.

 Also, foreign nationality can be searched using the "Search Nationality" filter.
 The total number of players from each nationality can be obtained by hovering on the heatmap.
 With these searches, there are interactions of the club or nationality search with both Wages and Value vs. Age and Overall Ratings vs. Value graphs.

+### Answer to Research Question
 I discovered exciting patterns, trends, and outliers in player data.
 The Wages and Value vs. Age bar chart shows that players' value and wages increase until the age of 26 and then a drastic decline.
 Also, there is an exponential relationship between the overall ratings and players' market value.
 The R-squared of 0.888 and a p-value less than 0.0001 suggested that the exponential regression model fits the data well, and the relationship between the variables is substantial and statistically significant.
 This indicates that the overall ratings substantially impact explaining the variation in the players' market value exponentially.

  ## Challenges